xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/global/classes_and_attributes.md

     The attribute options(s) should be saved and added to the global attributes list:
     ![ga-add-attribute-5.png]({{site.baseurl}}/attachments/ref_4ARLM9v7/ga-add-attribute-5.png)

+All global attributes are assigned automatically to all existing products in the store.
+However, for them to be displayed properly in the storefront a store admin must configure global attribute options for existing products.

 ## Adding Groups to Global Attributes

-In case a product class should have a considerable amount of attributes it makes sense to devide the attributes into groups to make the attributes representation to a customer structured and easy to persive.
+If required it's possible to devide the global attributes into groups to make the attributes representation to a customer structured and easy to persive.

 To add a group to global attributes: